 The gardening does lend itself to creativity through design aspects such as colour, layout, shape and size of containers.
 The gardens that the pupils have designed for the RHS Spring Show have been immensely creative and they have won awards to prove it!

-Jenny firmly believes that we should be showing children that their learning needs are not an issue, it doesn’t need to be hidden.
+The School and its Farm firmly believe that we should be showing children that any additional learning needs they may have are not an issue, it doesn’t need to be hidden.
 We should be showing them that it doesn’t stop them achieving, we need to focus on finding their strengths and promoting them.